A Once in a (Wild-) Lifetime Experience

 Next come Gizmo and Gimmick, our very rare striped hyenas.
 You cannot enter their enclosure.
 From your side of the safety barrier, you can feed and watch them from very close by whilst we will try to change your mind about this misunderstood beautiful species.

 Another exciting moment of your tour is visiting Aslan.
 He is a genuine white lion, not an albino.
 He is one of only 300 white lions in the world.
 Born in March 2014, he has grown up into a strong huge male.
 This is why you cannot enter his enclosure.
-You can feed him his fresh meet from your side of the safety barrier and take all the pictures of him you like.
+You can watch him eat his fresh meat from your side of the safety barrier.
+While observing Aslan, you will receive valuable information about white lion conservation.

-Nevertheless, as we never force any animal to interact with you, there are no guarantees that and how she will decide to interact with you.
+Nevertheless, as we never force any animal to interact with you.
+So, there are no guarantees that and how she will decide to interact with you.
 However, you get to cheer her with a glass of sparkling wine or still mineral water.

 Finally, there will be a surprise big cat to observe.

-On the 26th of July 2018, we were able to receive two cheetah brothers from an accredited Conservation Center.
-We expect to get one or two girl cheetahs later this year so we can contribute to the conservation of this very endangered species.
+On the 26th of July 2018, we were able to receive two young cheetah brothers from an accredited Conservation Center: Maktoum and Sharqi.
+We expect to get one or two girl cheetahs soon so we can contribute to the conservation of this very endangered species.

 During your tour, you will sit in a row in the Cheetah enclosure and watch as the 2 cheetah boys move freely around you.
-You can watch us feeding them and enjoy viewing the two cheetahs chasing a ball.
+You can enjoy viewing the two cheetahs chasing a ball to show their hunting skills.
 Cheetahs reach 100 km / h in no time.
 You can take pictures and film them.
 As we never force any animal to do anything against its will, we cannot guarantee that, as it may happen sometimes, you may be able to touch a cheetah.
-Jenny will try to persuade the cheetah lads to get so close to you that you can touch them.
+Jenny and Ennio will try to persuade the cheetah lads to get so close to you that you can touch them and even take a picture with them for your memories.
 They may purr loudly with happiness when they enjoy meeting you.
 Sometimes, it happens that one of them starts to interact with you playfully up close and personally.
 That guarantees adrenaline pure on your part.

 At any time during the tour, please feel free to ask your questions.
 Jenny will be most happy to inform you more about wildlife conservation and animal welfare, both at Cheetah’s Rock, and what is needed worldwide.
 As she never forces any rescued wild animal to interact with you against its will, there is no 100% guarantee that you can interact with every animal resident of Cheetah’s Rock.
 In general, however, the rescued wild animals welcome interaction with you as it enriches their social lives.